 Our French curriculum has a strong focus on vocabulary, pronunciation and grammar.
 Children are taught to make links between how words are written in French and how they sound.
 They are encouraged to make observations about how European languages share similarities.
 A range of exciting resources are used to enhance learning, including animation clips, games, songs, age-related French dictionaries and stories.
-Each year, teaching students from France visit our school giving the children a chance to improve their listening and speaking skills as well as learning first-hand about French culture.

 In addition to teaching French as part of the curriculum, we also run French and Spanish clubs during lunchtimes and after school.

 In Year 3, the children learn greetings, numbers, months of the year, colours, hobbies, parts of the body, animals and food.

 In Year 4, the children learn about weather, transport, days of the week, likes and dislikes, sports, animals and their habitats.

 In Year 5, the children learn about food, music, directions and time.